 Roy Trenneman, from the BBC’s IT Crowd, became a viral symbol of white collar frustration by starting every single call by asking if the person had turned the computer off and turned it on again.

 But the world of IT is changing, thanks to powerful cloud-based tools called remote monitoring and management (RMM) and professional services automation (PSA) platforms.
 The RMM helps your friendly neighborhood IT guy remotely log in and troubleshoot the computers – and the PSA helps him handle business processes like time-tracking and turning support tickets into invoices.
+Check out our blog post on “What is RMM” for a complete definition.

 What Features Should I Look For In a PSA or RMM?